JAndrassy/Regulator/README.md

 Next board was Wemos D1 R2 esp8266.
 But I wanted Ethernet.

-Now M0 with Ethernet shield is in duty, because I wanted Ethernet, Uno form and 10 bit PWM.
+Now M0 ~~ with Ethernet shield~~ is in duty, because I wanted Ethernet, Uno form and 10 bit PWM.
+After some months I replaced Ethernet shield with UIPEthernet module.